HaohanWang/CS-LMM/README.md

 # LRVA (Linear Regression with Validated Association)

-Implementation of the Precision Lasso in this paper:
+Implementation of LRVA in this paper:

     ''Wang H, Aragam B, Lee S, Xing EP, and Wu W. Discovering Weaker Genetic Associations with Validated Association, with Studies of Alzheimer's Disease and Drug Abuse Disorder''